-The most effective tool we as the ill, is the amazing power of education, not through agitation.
+The most effective tool we as the ill have, is the amazing power of education, not through agitation.
 The exception?
 Family and close friends.
 If they want to and love that special person with PTSD, they are going to have to commit like never before.
-I recommend that one’s partner, children and friends seek out the assistance of a metal health professional, educate themselves on the disorder and train themselves to look for the signs.
-Letting someone know who’s post-traumatic that you are going to make a loud noise, is just but one of the ways you can help.
+I recommend that one’s partner, children and friends seek out the assistance of a mental-health professional, educate themselves on the disorder and train themselves to look for the signs.
+Letting someone who’s post-traumatic know that you are going to make a loud noise is just but one of the ways you can help.

-So, my fellow suffers, lets educate and not hate.
-We will reach some and others?
+So, my fellow suffers, let’s educate and not hate.
+We will reach some.
+And others?
 Well, what can we do?
 I have always felt that the best way to change the world is by one person at a time.
-I will worry about those who are willing and not waste me very limited mental resources on those who don’t know or care.
-Remember, if we choose to fight against mental illness stigma, we must not waste our fuel.
-Rather we must ration it to help move the cause forward on the willing to learn.
+I will worry about those who are willing, and not waste my very limited mental resources on those who don’t know or care.
+Remember, if we choose to fight against mental-illness stigma, we must not waste our fuel.
+Rather we must ration it to help move the cause forward on the willingness to learn.

 Checkout the book I helped to write: